 Insect Flight Motion Study

 Mammals are not the only residents of Earth to travel into space.
-Space shuttle pilot Fullerton “examines Student Experiment 81-8 (SE-81-8) Insect Flight Motion Study taped to the airlock on aft middeck.”
+Here, space shuttle pilot Fullerton “examines Student Experiment 81-8 (SE-81-8) Insect Flight Motion Study taped to the airlock on aft middeck.”

 This experiment was designed by high school student Todd Nelson, who won a contest sponsored by NASA.
 His experiment to study moths, bees and flies in a weightless environment flew into space on board the Space Shuttle Columbia.
 Insects have a long history of flight in space.
-Sadly, round worms were the only survivors of the Space Shuttle Columbia’s disastrous explosion in 2003.
+Amazingly, round worms survived the Space Shuttle Columbia’s disastrous explosion in 2003.